-Well, here are just a few examples of how embracing the abundance factor in your daily life can help you to reach and surpass your business goals:
+Well, here are just a few examples of how embracing the abundance factor in your daily life.
+That can help you to reach and surpass your business goals:

-- Friendship: I don’t think any female entrepreneur or business owner should have to go through a week without a lunch or dinner with friends.
-We thrive on community, and we need support systems to keep our morale high, to offer feedback, to laugh with and to make us feel like we’re needed and wanted.
+- I don’t think any female entrepreneur or business owner.
+Should have to go through a week without a lunch or dinner with friends.
+We thrive on community, and we need support systems to keep our morale high.
+To offer feedback, to laugh with and to make us feel like we’re needed and wanted.
 Take this away and suddenly success in business doesn’t mean that much.
 Your friends support you and are cheering you on.
 They want you to follow your passion and to succeed, and you can feel that.

-- Recreation: There’s no doubt about it: you’ve got to recharge your batteries, and you don’t have to go somewhere exotic to do it.
-In fact, you could take one weekend a month to go somewhere you’ve never been and use that newfound look on life to fuel your energy to succeed.
+- There’s no doubt about it.
+You’ve got to recharge your batteries, and you don’t have to go somewhere exotic to do it.
+In fact, you could take one weekend a month to go somewhere you’ve never been.
+And use that newfound look on life to fuel your energy to succeed.
 Even the most fervent of business passions can get lost if they’re beaten to death.
 Take a break.
 Your life, and your business, will thank you.

-- Gratefulness.
-This is the heart of The Abundance Factor, and it has to do with consciously recognising the good things in your life, no matter how simple, so that you’ll make the kinds of decisions that bring about more of those wonderful things.
-Challenge yourself to express gratefulness for something every hour of every day, and then watch how your life’s outlook and your business’s performance improve.
+- This is the heart of The Abundance Factor.
+It has to do with consciously recognising the good things in your life.
+No matter how simple, so that you’ll make the kinds of decisions that bring about more of those wonderful things.
+Challenge yourself to express gratefulness for something every hour of every day.
+Then watch how your life’s outlook and your business’s performance improve.

-- Family: Too many of us have been taught that in order to be a successful female entrepreneur, we’ve got to keep our family and business lives separate.
-And for that reason, many of us don’t even speak of our companies at home, for fear that our children will think that the business comes first, or that we’re neglecting them.
+- Too many of us have been taught that in order to be a successful female entrepreneur.
+We’ve got to keep our family and business lives separate.
+And for that reason, many of us don’t even speak of our companies at home.
+For fear that our children will think that the business comes first, or that we’re neglecting them.
 To the contrary, I encourage you to involve your family in your business.
 Tell them about your triumphs and invite them to participate.
 Make it a family affair, so that all the goodness in your personal life can more easily pour over into your business…and vice-versa.

 When you believe that you have all you need, then you start living like you have it all.
 And the joy that results will naturally run over into all the business decisions you make.
 Your team will feel it.
 Your customers will feel it.
 And most importantly, you won’t be able to deny it.

-The Fempire Academy was founded for women who want to make money doing what they love, whilst surrounded by a supportive community of like-minded businesswomen.
+The Fempire Academy was founded for women who want to make money doing what they love.
+Whilst surrounded by a supportive community of like-minded businesswomen.
 Members of the academy enjoy live trainings, an online course library, wisdom from women in business, exclusive resources, direct feedback and so much more.
-Learn more about the tribe that awaits you here.
+Learn more about the Fempire Academy that awaits you here.